frederic-perez/AmE-dictionary/data/dictionary.md

+__-esque__ _suffix_ :two: An adjective suffix indicating style, manner, resemblance, or distinctive character.
+__-year-old__ _A 56-year-old retiree._
+__, so why (even) bother?__
+__, to say the least.__
 __"duh" department__ :astonished: _From the "duh" department, sit in a shaded area if you want to see your phone's screen clearly._
-__#s__ :two::hammer: _Card for driving car over 10,000#s._ _Ability to lift up to 25#s of newspaper bundles._
 __(sic)__ _adv_ :two: _Latin_ (also [sic]) When you’re writing a paper and you want to quote a source, but the source contains a misspelling or some other error, you use the word [sic] after the quote so that whoever reads your paper knows the mistake is in the original source, rather than in your own sloppy typing.
 It’s kind of a way of saying, “Yeah, I know this is wrong, but let’s just be clear — I didn't do it!"
-__, so why (even) bother?__
-__, to say the least.__
-__-year-old__ _A 56-year-old retiree._
+__#s__ :two::hammer: _Card for driving car over 10,000#s._ _Ability to lift up to 25#s of newspaper bundles._
 __101__ Used to say that a piece of knowledge relating to something is very simple and basic.
 From the practice in US colleges of numbering courses, the initial (introductory) course normally being numbered "101."
 __105s__
 __18-wheeler__ A trucking rig consisting of a tractor and a trailer and typically having eighteen wheels.